soltros/Soltros-OS/README.md

 *Inspired by [VenOS](https://github.com/Venefilyn/veneos) - bringing together the best of gaming and productivity.*

 ### Installation
-Right now, the easiest way to get SoltrOS working is to download [Fedora Silverblue](https://fedoraproject.org/atomic-desktops/silverblue/download) and install it.
-Then, run:
+You can install SoltrOS easily on any amd64 system by [downloading the ISO](https://archive.org/download/soltros-os-07.27.2025/soltros-os-07.27.2025.iso), and using a tool like Popsicle, Fedora Media Writer, Etcher, etc. to flash it to USB.
+Then, install it.
+The installer is Anaconda, and follows a standard Fedora installation.

+Alternatively, if you are using an RPM-OSTree based system like Fedora Silverblue, Bazzite, Bluefin, etc., you can use ``bootc`` to quickly swap to it.
 ```bash
 sudo bootc switch ghcr.io/soltros/soltros-os:latest
 sudo systemctl reboot
 ```

 # NOTICE:
 There has been an issue with policy.json not being generated correctly, resulting in an issue with bootc.
-This should now be fixed in future, fresh installed images.
-However, if you are experiencing this issue on a current version of SoltrOS, do the following:
+This should now be fixed in future, fresh installed images as well as the ISO.
+However, if you are experiencing this issue on a current version of SoltrOS, please do the following or updating will not work:

 ### 1. Download the public key
 ```
 sudo mkdir -p /etc/pki/containers